zeruhur/loner/en/loner_v3.md

 Optional but useful:
 - **Notebook** – *Loner* isn't a journaling game, but you might want to jot down notes about characters, locations, and ongoing storylines.
 This helps keep things consistent when you play more than once.

 That's it!
-There is no rulebook to memorize, no stacks of materials—just a handful of dice and your imagination.
+There is no rulebook to memorize, no stacks of materials — just a handful of dice and your imagination.

 ## Choose a Genre or Setting